-The Club started its commercial operations last March 28, 2019 and has its official Grand Launch last July 31, 2019 and started to operate under its normal operation.
-Members started to pay their monthly dues after the Grand Launch as they can already use the club facilities and amenities.
+The Club commenced its commercial operations on 28 March 2019 and had its official Grand Launch on 31 July 2019.
+Members are obliged to pay monthly dues, fees and assessments as determined by the Board of Directors.
 Any increase in dues will be reported to the SEC within thirty (30) days from the approval of the Board of Directors.
 The Members will be notified of such increase.
-Notices on the dues will also be posted on bulletin boards located in conspicuous areas for the benefits of secondary markets.
+Notices on the dues will also be posted on bulletin boards located in conspicuous areas for the benefit of secondary markets.
+Current monthly dues are discussed on Item 21 of E. Other Matters.

-Revenues are derived from monthly dues, sale of food and beverages, and from usage of sports facilities and equipment.
-Since the Club operated on a non-profit basis, no part of its net income will inure to the benefit of its shareholders.
-Assessments, fees and dues collected from Members shall be for the sole purposes of meeting the operational and maintenance expenses of the Club.
+Revenues are mainly derived from monthly dues and fees, and from the sale of food and beverages.
+Since the Club operates on a non-profit basis, no part of its net income will inure to the benefit of its shareholders.
+Assessments, fees and dues collected from Members shall be for the sole purpose of meeting the operational and maintenance expenses of the Club.